By Erin Dahlke, MD, Family Medicine, Udpated June 1, 2021

 Lyme Disease Symptoms and Treatment

-Lyme disease is one of the common deer tick-borne illnesses.
+Deer ticks are easier to spot because of their reddish-brown body.
+Lyme disease is one of the common deer tick-borne illnesses and the risk of getting it increases with how long the tick is attached to you.
 Symptoms include fatigue, headache, stiff neck, fever, muscle or joint paint, and sometimes a red rash that looks like a target.
 When treated promptly, Lyme disease can be effectively treated with antibiotics.
 Complications may result if treatment is delayed.

 As you may have guessed it’s best to completely avoid tick-bites all together, but don’t let them keep you indoors all summer.
 You can apply an insect repellant, according to package directions.
 When working in grassy or wooded areas, cover as much of your skin as possible.
 Wear a hat, gloves, light-colored long-sleeve shirts, and long pants with the legs tucked into your socks.
 Reduce the tick population near your house and yard by clearing leaves, brush, and tall grasses.
 Treating your lawn with chemicals may be effective, but they aren’t always safe for you or your pets.
 A local nursery or county extension office may have nonchemical or environmentally safe methods you can try.
 Your local veterinary clinic will have suggestions for preventing and treating tick bites on your pets.